ESIPFed/LakePy/README.md

 |  0 |     138 | hydroweb | Mead        | Colorado | research | USA       | 2014-12-29 00:21 |      36.13 |     -114.45 | L_mead       | 2000-06-14 10:22 |

 It is important to note that different databases will return different types and amounts of metadata.
-Currently
+Currently latitude & longitude are only available from the USGS and HydroWeb databases, but GREALM lakes will soon have them!

+ The "my_lake" variable is now an object of class Lake() which comes with several attributes

+ - name
+ - country
+ - continent _(currently not supported for HydroWeb)_
+ - source
+ - original_id
+ - id_No
+ - observation_period
+ - latitude _(currently not supported for G-REALM)_
+ - longitude _(currently not supported for G-REALM)_
+ - misc_data
+ - dataframe
+ - data

+importantly,

 LakePy allows for native time series plotting as well as map-view plots
 ```